 Having excellent year, round weather and over 170 assisted living facilities, Sacramento is a desirable city that can meet the needs of your loved one.
 The city has a wide range of small, residential board and care homes as well as a good number of large assisted living communities.

-Some of the popular Assisted Living Communities in Sacramento are Sunrise of Sacramento, Carlton Senior Living, Atria El Camino Gardens, The Pines Merrill Gardens and much more.
+Some of the popular Assisted Living Communities in Sacramento are Sunrise of Sacramento, Carlton Senior Living, Atria El Camino Gardens, Merrill Gardens at Greenhaven and much more.
 Either of these assisted living facilities are great for Seniors that want to live independently but may require some daily assistance with showering, toiletry, bathing, dressing or having their meals prepared.
 Depending on your loved one’s needs, there are good number of care options that can fit within the family’s budget.

 Also known as the California’s State Capital, Sacramento ranks in the top 3 out of 50 Cities for the best Park Systems in the U.S. The park system boasts over 5,000 acres of land which is great for your loved one to get exercise or enjoy a picnic with the family.
 Should your loved one prefer more social interaction, a large retirement home or a routine visit to the local Senior Center may do the trick.